Josh Allen Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Season Stats

-- He's also helped out on the ground, with 383 rushing yards (34.8 ypg) on 69 carries with three rushing touchdowns.
+- He also has 383 rushing yards on 69 carries (plus three rushing touchdowns), averaging 34.8 yards per game on the ground.

-- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 59.5% of the time while running the ball 40.5% of the time.
+- The Bills have run 59.5% passing plays and 40.5% rushing plays this season.
+They rank fifth in the NFL in scoring.

-- Allen has thrown 71 passes in the red zone this season, 53.4% of his team's red zone plays.
+- Allen accounts for 53.4% of his team's red zone plays, with 71 of his 410 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Patriots.